IgorPSantos99/IgorPSantos99/README.md

 ## 📚 Education
 - **B.E. in Mechanical Engineering**
   _FEI University_ | Completed in 2023
-  - Focus: Applied mathematics, systems optimization, and process engineering.
+  - Focus: Optimization in Machine Elements and FEM (Finite Method Element).

 ---